dfe-analytical-services/ees-screener-api/README.md

 > ℹ️ Path format is `<releaseVersionId>/data/<fileId>`.

 > ℹ️ Example files can be found in the "example-data" folder.
+When running locally, these can be provided to `dateFilePath` and `metaFilePath` as relative paths within the local repo, e.g. `"dataFilePath": "example-data/pass.csv"`.

 ## Testing